My Daddy died when I was 21.

 He sported a marvellous moustache.

 In a way my brother’s applause 8 years ago encapsulated the time that was to come, an uncomfortable mess of pain, regret, appreciation and love.
 It was a time during which I lived through the very worst experiences of my life.
-Yet on reflection I think death and grief are not fully deserving of their reputation.
+Yet on reflection I think death and grief are not fully deserving of their reputation – they are not wantonly destructive.
 It wasn’t a good time but it was a Time of Goodness.

 Grief is a different type of love, it is your heart’s attempt to translate love from the present to the past, a way to make sense of an end that feels never ending.
 Grief is a love without a future, a love which will not be reciprocated but grief is not without growth.